‘Tis the Season for Giving

 What you need to know about violations:

 Unfortunately, it can take some time to see violations removed from your driving record.
-Moving violations are subject to stay on your record for up to three years after you pay your Missouri traffic ticket, unless further action is taken.
+Moving violations are subject to stay on your record for up to three years after you pay your Missouri traffic ticket, unless you take further action.
 Under some conditions, it could take longer:

 - If your license was suspended or revoked, it could take up to 5 years